mas-bandwidth/netcode/STANDARD.md

 3. The web backend generates a _connect token_ and passes it to client over HTTPS
 4. The client uses that connect token to establish a connection with a dedicated server over UDP
 5. The dedicated server runs logic that ensures only clients with a valid connect token may connect to it
-6. Once connection is established, the client and server exchange encrypted and signed UDP packets
+6. Once a connection is established the client and server exchange encrypted and signed UDP packets

 ## General Conventions